rinse/.claude-commands/review-pr.md

 ---
 name: Review PR
-description: Review a pull request and commend on GitHub.
+description: Review a Pull Request on GitHub.
---
+---

 ## Role
 You are an expert developer who responsible for this project.